DBT Explained: A Deep Dive into Dialectical Behavior Therapy

 Who can benefit from DBT and what types of issues can it help with?

-Dialectical Behavior Therapy (DBT) can benefit individuals with various mental health problems, including borderline personality disorder (BPD), substance use disorders, suicidal behavior, and personality disorders.
+Dialectical Behavior Therapy (DBT) can benefit individuals with various mental health problems, including borderline personality disorder (BPD), substance use disorders, suicidal behavior, and other personality disorders.
 It can also be effective in treating anxiety, depression, PTSD, and eating disorders.

 What are the core components of DBT treatment?